-The protection given by national rules of legal professional privilege is therefore broader than that resulting from the application of the case law of EU courts and, as a result, the regime applicable to in-house legal advice may differ depending on whether Portuguese national rules or EU rules apply.
+The protection given by national rules of legal professional privilege is for the time being broader than that resulting from the application of the case law of EU courts and, as a result, the regime applicable to in-house legal advice may differ depending on whether Portuguese national rules or EU rules apply.

-For the provisions of the Act regarding seizure of documents covered by professional secrecy, see question 2.4.
+For the provisions of the Act regarding seizure of documents covered by professional secrecy, please see question 2.4.